CardShark BidBase Editor

 The subcategory code can be changed by double-clicking the Sub cell on the grid.

 The way the grid works, you have to fist click on a cell to set the focus there before double-clicking it.
-(Thank Microsoft for this.)
 If you double-click the Sel or Sub cell on the grid and it doesn't change, try it a second time.

 The Pct field allows you to, among other things, select or deselect one, specific entry.
-We often come across conflicting opinions about the best bid for a particular hand specification.
-We usually put different entries in for each bid and show them as alternatives by giving them the same Bid Order Number and deselecting one of them.
+Early on, when we came across conflicting opinions about the best bid for a particular hand specification, such as in It's Your Call in ACBL's Bridge Bulletin, we would make an entry or each bid and put the percent of votes it got into this field.

 A final note on this subject - although the bid/convention name and the Cnv and Sub fields appear in the Input Boxes with an entry, as well as in each line of the grid boxes with each entry, the text of names and selection codes are not part of each entry.